stappersg/vBook/src/reference/vSL/advanced.md

 };
 ```

-RHAI functions can be declared and used in vSL.
+Rhai functions can be declared and used in vSL.

 ```javascript
 fn my_condition() {